 In methemoglobinemia, iron is in the iron form.

-If diaphorase deficiency is present, methemoglobinemia circulates in the blood and causes cyanosis.
+Methemoglobinemia circulates in the blood if diaphorase deficiency is present and causes cyanosis.

-Sulfhemoglobin is an abnormal sulfur-containing substance that is not normally present but is formed by the toxic action of drugs and chemicals such as sulfonamides, phenacetin, and acetanilide.
+Sulfhemoglobin is an abnormal sulfur-containing substance that is not usually present but is formed by the toxic action of drugs and chemicals such as sulfonamides, phenacetin, and acetanilide.

-Sulfhemoglobin forms an irreversible change in the pigment of hemoglobin that does not have the ability to transport oxygen and causes cyanosis.
+Sulfhemoglobin forms an irreversible change in the pigment of hemoglobin that cannot transport oxygen and causes cyanosis.

 - Lower extremities only: patent ductus arteriosus with shunt reversal.